chaswiso/Portfolio/Test Plan.md

 ### Objectives
 ### Tasks
 ## Scope
-> What is on the table and available to be tested, and what specifically will NOT be tested
+> What is available in this release for testing, and what specifically will NOT be tested
 ## Testing Strategy
 > Perform multiple types of test procedures that give expected test outcomes
 ### Unit Testing